ioverho/ioverho.github.io/content/blog/Sampling Maximally Diverse Subsets/index.md

 ![Some WSP space-filling designs](figures/some_wsp_solutions.svg)

-At the moment, the starting position has a significant effect on the overal structure of the different solutions, but this will decrease as the distance becomes smaller.
-To simplify things, from now on, I only use the point nearest to the origin, i.e. the  as the original seed point (right most figure).
+At the moment, the starting position has a significant effect on the overall structure of the different solutions, but this will decrease as the distance becomes smaller.
+To simplify things, from now on, I only use the point nearest to the origin, i.e. as the original seed point (right most figure).

 ## Binary Searching a Solution